rabin2360/Presentation2/README.md

     6. Replace Method Code Duplicates

 ## IntelliJ IDEA - Code Refactoring (II)
-### Change Method Signature: In IntelliJ, Change Method Signature refactoring can be used to achieve a wide array of results.
+* Change Method Signature: In IntelliJ, Change Method Signature refactoring can be used to achieve a wide array of results.
 Below are a few of ways to Change Method Signature in IntelliJ:
-* Change the method name and return type.
+    1. Change the method name and return type
-* Change parameter names and re-order parameters
+    2. Change parameter names and re-order parameters
-* Add new parameters
+    3. Add new parameters

-### The following picture shows the code before Change Method Signature refactoring is performed.
+* The following picture shows the code before Change Method Signature refactoring is performed.
 Using IntelliJ, in the following code,
-* the name of `oldMethodName` will be changed to `newMethodName`.
+    1. the name of `oldMethodName` will be changed to `newMethodName`.
-* the order of the parameters `(int parameter1, double parameter2)` will be changed to `(double parameter2, int parameter1)`.
+    2. the order of the parameters `(int parameter1, double parameter2)` will be changed to `(double parameter2, int parameter1)`.
-* the return type of the method `oldMethodName` will be changed from `int` to `double`.
+    3. the return type of the method `oldMethodName` will be changed from `int` to `double`.
-* the parameter mame will be changed from `parameter1` to `newParameter1` and `parameter2` to `newParameter2`.
+    4. the parameter mame will be changed from `parameter1` to `newParameter1` and `parameter2` to `newParameter2`.
 The default value of newParameter1 will stay 1 and newParameter2 will stay 0.
-* a new parameter will be added by the name 'newParameter3' with a default value of 3.
+    5. a new parameter will be added by the name 'newParameter3' with a default value of 3.

 [oldMethodRefactoring]